 After you’ve utilized the obvious social media routes, why not experiment with some lesser-known platforms or forums too?
 Use your preferred search engine to find networks such as college career centers, online associations, and other sites that are industry-specific and contain relevant resumes or job postings.

 Once you've found potential candidates that you think might be the right fit for your organization and open role, don’t just sit tight.
-Instead, confidently assert yourself as introduce yourself.
+Instead, confidently assert yourself as you introduce yourself.

 Don’t wait for a candidate to set up a meeting, ask about the interview process or your intentions.
 Instead, be clear about why you are interested in pursuing them.